 their efforts than grandiose theories and a pile of dead clay.”

 The first line of action to do anything in general should always be to get it working in the first place i.e. achieve the bare minimum for the first time.
 There is nothing more motivating then just seeing the first iteration of your theory working just as expected.
 This is where most people fail to understand why perfection is not the key to success.
 Why it is alright to commit mistakes for the first few times but still achieve something by keeping the wheel rolling in action.

 You will be fairly surprised, but the same technique works for almost everything you want to achieve in life.
-From learning to cook, learning to dance, play an instrument, learn a different language or become a rocket scientist.
+From learning to cook, learning to dance, play an instrument, learn a different language, or become a rocket scientist.
+To give an example closer to home, as an SEO agency in India, the same principle also applies to rank a company higher in the search results – everything takes time and consistent efforts.
 If you try to be perfect from day one, you would fail, but if you set small achievable targets and iterate over them, then eventually you will attain great perfection.

 It’s not the quest to achieve one perfect goal that makes you better, it’s the skills that are being developed by the amount of work that you are doing.